DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for college football on Sunday

 Sunday MLB betting preview

-In MLB betting today, there are 15 games on the schedule and 10 of those contests start before 2:10 p.m.
+In MLB betting today, there are 15 games on the schedule, and 10 of those contests start before 2:10 p.m.
 ET.
-With less than a month to go in the season, two first-place teams will go head-to-head when the Toronto Blue Jays how the Milwaukee Brewers.
-Max Scherzer will go for Toronto and the home team is a -122 favorite in the MLB odds while Milwaukee will counter with Brandon Woodruff and it priced at +101.
+With less than a month to go in the season, two first-place teams will go head-to-head when the Toronto Blue Jays host the Milwaukee Brewers.
+Max Scherzer will go for Toronto, and the home team is a -122 favorite in the MLB odds, while Milwaukee will counter with Brandon Woodruff and is priced at +101.

 Responsible Gaming at DraftKings